-A father should be his son's first hero and his daughter's first love.— Unknown
+A father should be his son's first hero and his daughter's first love.

 12. Savor the moment.
-One day she will be a newborn, next she will be walking and the before you know it, she will be walking out the door.
+One day she will be a newborn; next, she will be walking, and then before you know it, she will be walking out the door.
 Live for today.

 13. When she needs you, be there.
 When she needs her space, give it to her.

 14. Tell her she is beautiful and watch the twinkle in her eye.

 15. Cook with her.
 Create your own signature masterpiece dish.

 16. Tell each other little secrets; share moments together.